Maggie BleharApril 6, 2026

 Organizations face numerous challenges in the workforce planning process, including:

-To overcome these challenges, companies must develop agile workforce strategies that can adapt to changing circumstances — and several key trends have emerged that are reshaping the workforce planning landscape.
+To overcome these challenges, companies must develop agile workforce strategies that can adapt to changing circumstances.
+They require cross-functional planning, governance, and investment in workforce intelligence infrastructure.

 Emerging Trends